Uuvana-Studios/longvinter-modding/README.md

 8. Open **Properties** for `SimpleUGC.Automation` and choose the **Build** tab on the left.
 Set the **Output Path** to your source build's `Engine\Binaries\DotNET\AutomationScripts\` directory for both **Development and Debug Configurations**
 ![image](https://github.com/Uuvana-Studios/longvinter-modding/assets/73204452/37234462-af93-464b-b43f-1c86fbc05696)
 10. **Build** the AutomationTool project
-11. **Build** the Longvinter modding project in the Development configuration
+11. **Build** the Longvinter project in the Development configuration
-12. **Build** and run the Longvinter modding project in the Development Editor configuration
+12. **Build** and run the Longvinter project in the Development Editor configuration

 **[More info about the SimpleUGC plugin and how to build/use it can be found here](https://github.com/EpicGames/UGCExample/blob/release/Documentation/QuickStart.md)**